mdmtk/docs/edge/source/guide/csp/analytics.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This will not change what the device is currently configured as.</td>
+	<td>This value will cause no change to whether data is stored on the device or sent to the Cloud by the Analytics Engine.</td>
   </tr>
   <tr>
     <td>Select Cloud Transport</td>
     <td>"1"</td>
-	<td>Enables cloud transport on the device.
-A corresponding client capable of performing the transport should be available on the device.</td>
+	<td>This value will cause the Analytics Engine to send data to the Cloud.
+A corresponding client capable of performing the transport must be present on the device for this option to function properly.</td>
   </tr>
   <tr>
     <td>Select File Transport</td>
     <td>"2"</td>
-	<td>Enables file based transport on the device.</td>
+	<td>This value will cause the Analytics Engine to store data locally on the device in a file in the device file system.</td>
   </tr>
 </table>
 </div>